• Skip to primary navigation

 Coconut Cake Backstory

 Nothing says Easter in the south like a towering coconut cake.
-It generally sits right next to the banana pudding and the pound cake on the dessert table.
+It generally sits right next to the old fashioned banana pudding and the pound cake on the dessert table.
 You can't just have any coconut cake -- it's got to be one that tops anyone else's coconut cake.
 Southern cooks are very competitive when it comes to cooking and baking skills, in case you were unaware of that fact.
 Holidays, church potlucks, and family reunions are prime times to show what you can do.

 Well, if you were to set this cake on the table I'm pretty sure that the competition would be over.